-St. John’s Wort, Hypericum perforatum, is a familiar medicinal herb, known to many for its effects upon the symptoms of mild depression.
+St. John’s Wort, Hypericum perforatum, is a familiar medicinal herb known to many for its effects on mild depression symptoms.

 In addition to its mental health benefits St. John’s Wort is anti-inflammatory, anti-bacterial, anti-viral and has been used as a sedative, expectorant and astringent.
 It is said to benefit treatments of lung conditions, bladder issues and even diarrhea.St.
 John’s Wort is used, medicinally, in many ways: In teas, tinctures, lotions and salves, powdered is put into capsules.imperfectly happy

 I’ve grown white sage for years, although it is not in my garden now.
 I smudge the house frequently and am still burning my own sage.

 Sage is a perennial herb that grows easily in most climates.
 It is fragrant and both a medicinal and culinary herb.
 White sage is the variety used specifically to create sacred smoke.

 For many, sage is known as a medicinal herb that elicits feelings of warmth and comfort.
 Its medicinal properties can also lower cholesterol, rebuild vitality and strength that has been lost during an illness, and is a tonic for the liver.
 Sage is helpful for women’s health issues such as menstruation and night sweats (Glastar, 2012).For others, sage is a simple culinary herb used in savory, mouth-watering dishes such as butternut squash ravioli with sage butter, or stuffed mushrooms with sausage and sage.herbal academy

 My witch hazel, Hamamelis japonica, is a Japanese variety that I planted in 2010, back when I really knew next to nothing about growing at scale or with a plan.
 It was a tiny little stick but now is about 10 feet high and just as wide around.
 They can easily grow to 25 feet.